Ernest Walton: Career in Dublin

 Walton served on a committee of Wesley College, Dublin.

 Later life and death

+Walton's grave in Dean's Grange Cemetery, south County Dublin.

 Although Walton retired from Trinity College Dublin in 1974, he retained his association with the Physics Department at Trinity up to his final illness.
 Shortly before his death, he marked his lifelong devotion to Trinity by presenting his Nobel medal and citation to the College.

 Walton died on 25 June 1995 in Belfast at the age of 91.
 He is buried in Deansgrange Cemetery, near Dublin.